Materials-Consortia/OPTIMADE/optimade.rst

 API Endpoints
 =============

-The URL path segment that follows the versioned base URL MUST represent one of the following endpoints:
+Access to API endpoints as desribed in the subsections below are to be provided under the versioned and/or the unversioned base URL as desribed in the section `Base URL`_.

+The endpoints are:

+- a :endpoint:`versions` endpoint
 - an "entry listing" endpoint
 - a "single entry" endpoint
 - an introspection :endpoint:`info` endpoint